Riding the Wave of the Few – Mid Year 2024 Review

 Shifting across the pond, what are your thoughts on the recent French Elections?

-French elections saw both the Right-wing party gain a substantial number of seats, but not enough to control the French government.
-A far-left and Center-Left coalition has prevailed, but it’s not clear they will be able to legislate very much given sharp ideological divides within this coalition.
-France has “leaned Left” most of the post-WW2 time period.
+French elections saw both the right-wing party gain a substantial number of seats, but not enough to control the French government.
+A far-left and center-left coalition has prevailed, but it’s not clear if they will be able to legislate very much given sharp ideological divides within this coalition.
+France has “leaned left” most of the post-WW2 time period.
 I don’t think we can draw many inferences with respect to upcoming U.S. elections in November from French (or U.K.) elections other than a disdain for the incumbents.

 Based on these French election results, does anything change in terms of how this may affect the French positions that we own currently or are you in a wait-and-see with a lot of those names?